|When to go|

 Akagera boasts some of the most scenic savannah in East Africa – open plains, woodlands, lakes, swamp, and grassy low mountains – and is home to one of Africa’s highest hippo densities, some very large crocodiles as well as the rare sitatunga and more than 520 bird species.

 Lining the lakes are some of the continent’s densest concentrations of water birds, while the in the connecting marshes you can find the endangered and exquisite papyrus gonolek, and the bizarre shoebill stork - the latter perhaps the most eagerly sought of all African birds.

-We have recently returned from exploring Rwanda and this country has so much to offer - you can now trek to see gorillas and chimps AND see the big 5 in one country!
+We have recently returned from exploring Rwanda and this country has so much to offer - you can now trek to see gorillas, golden monkeys and chimps AND see the big 5 in one country!
 Have a look through our itineraries which will give you an idea of what Rwanda has to offer.
 Tell us where you would like to visit and what you would like to see and do and we will tailor make your journey to your exact budget and requirements.
 We offer all levels of lodges from budget to the very best – including Bisate, Singita, Magashi and One & Only properties – all of which we have personally visited.